GAA-UAM/scikit-fda/docs/modules/exploratory/outliers.rst

    skfda.exploratory.outliers.BoxplotOutlierDetector

-DirectionalOutlierDetector
+MSPlotOutlierDetector
 --------------------------

-Other more novel way of outlier detection takes into account the magnitude and shape of the curves.
+Other more novel way of outlier detection is the one presented in the Magnitude-Shape plot, or MS-plot.
+It takes into account the magnitude and shape of the curves.
 Curves which have a very different shape or magnitude are considered outliers.

 .. autosummary::
    :toctree: autosummary

-   skfda.exploratory.outliers.DirectionalOutlierDetector
+   skfda.exploratory.outliers.MSPlotOutlierDetector

 For this method, it is necessary to compute the mean and variation of the directional outlyingness, which can be done with the following function.